Textualize/textual/docs/widgets/data_table.md

 When adding a row to the table, you can supply a _key_ to [add_row][textual.widgets.DataTable.add_row], which is a unique identifier for that row.
 If you don't supply a key, Textual will generate one for you and return it from `add_row`.
-This key can later be used to reference the row, regardless of its current position in the table (rows can change location due to sorting) - they are a stable reference to data within the table.
+This key can later be used to reference the row, regardless of its current position in the table.

 When working with data from a database for example, you make wish to set the row `key` to the primary key of the data to ensure uniqueness.
 The [add_column][textual.widgets.DataTable.add_column] also accepts a `key` argument and works similarly.

+Keys are important because cells in a data table can change location due factors like row deletion and sorting.
+Thus, using keys instead of coordinates allows us to refer to data without worrying changing coordinates.

+Sometimes you wish to perform an operation on a cell/row/column based solely on coordinates, without regard for the data that is currently visible at those coordinates.
+In these cases you can make use of the [coordinate_to_cell_key][textual.widgets.DataTable.coordinate_to_cell_key] method to convert a coordinate to a _cell key_, which is a `(row_key, column_key)` pair.

 ## Cursors